 |Coursework||COURSEWORK 1 (1000 WORD ESSAY)||40|

 The assessment strategy is designed to measure progress and to provide feedback in a timely manner, in two individual assignments.
-The formative part of the module assessment is an individual assignment which is focused on the fundamental principles of UK employment law and the legal framework.
+The first module assessment is an individual assignment which is focused on the fundamental principles of UK employment law and the legal framework.
 The purpose of this is to provide an opportunity to consolidate and enhance the learning from early lectures/seminars and to give the student the opportunity to gauge their progress.

 - The aim of this module is intended to provide the students with a knowledge and understanding of the key areas of Employment Law that impact on business operations within commerce and industry, whilst developing the ability to apply the necessary relevant principles and remedies.The aims of this module are: